frederic-perez/AmE-dictionary/data/dictionary.md

 __hold down__ _phr v_ Restrain; to check. _You hold him down while I search him._
 __hold in__ _phr v_ Restrain oneself. _He wanted to laugh and could hardly hold in._
 __hold off__ _phr v_ :four: Delay commencing. _Hold off the decision one more day so I can answer your question._ _If the rain holds off._ :es: Si no llueve.
-__hold on to your hat__ _idiom_ Get ready for what’s coming or about to happen! _Hold on to your hats, everybody—we're about to see what these fireworks can do!_
+__hold on to your hat__ _idiom_ Get ready for what’s coming or about to happen! _Hold on to your hats, everybody—we’re about to see what these fireworks can do!_
 __hold one’s peace__ :two::hammer: _“Oh!”
 She looked puzzled, but held her peace._
 __hold out__ _phr v_ Survive, endure. _How long can they hold out without water?_
 __hold over__ _phr v_ Save, delay. _We will have to hold over these files until tomorrow._